GameFoundry/bsf/Documentation/Manuals/Native/gettingStarted.md

 ===============
 [TOC]

-This manual offers a quick overview of commonly used Banshee functionality, in order to give you a better idea of how Banshee works.
+This manual offers a quick overview of commonly used bs::f functionality, in order to give you a better idea of how bs::f works.
 For a fully working example check out the `ExampleGettingStarted` project available with the source code.

 # Starting an application
-Banshee is started through the @ref bs::Application "Application" interface.
+bs::f is started through the @ref bs::Application "Application" interface.
 To start the engine you need to provide it with a description of the primary render window.

 The application is started by calling @ref bs::Application::startUp "Application::startUp()", after which you can set up your custom code in the form of components (see later).
 Finally you can run the main loop with @ref bs::Application::runMainLoop "Application::runMainLoop()" which will execute your code and actually get everything in motion.